 Rule 44A.
 Majority and Minority Caucuses.
 The Majority Caucus of the Senate shall consist of all Senate members of majority party affiliation.
 The Minority Caucus of the Senate shall consist of all Senate members of minority party affiliation.
 The majority and minority caucuses of the Senate shall be committees, other than standing committees, of the Senate and General Assembly.
+Each member of the Senate shall be a presumptive member of the caucus of his or her party affiliation.
+Notwithstanding the above provisions, by a two-thirds vote of the respective caucus, an individual member may be removed from or added to that caucus.
+Icinorca II OIII $\boldsymbol{\sigma}$ uuucu $\iota \upsilon$ unun cancus.

 Rule 44B.
 Open Meetings of Committees.
-The meetings of the committees of the Senate, other than the majority and minority caucuses, shall be open to the public.
+The meetings of the committees of the

+Senate, other than the majority and minority caucuses, shall be open to the public.

-Rule 45.
+- 4 Rule 45.
 Meetings of Committees.
-No committee except the Committee on Committees, the Committee on Enrollment, and a Committee on Conference between the House and Senate shall sit while the Senate is in session, unless by consent of the Senate.
-The Committee on Committees and Committee on Enrollment may report at any time except during a roll call or while a vote is being taken.

-The Committee on Committees, in conference with committee chairmen, shall schedule a definite time and place for the meetings of each committee, and that schedule shall be posted in the Senate Chamber and published in the Legislative Record.
+No committee except the Committee on - 5 Committees, the Committee on Enrollment, and a Committee on Conference between the - 6 House and Senate shall sit while the Senate is in session, unless by consent of the Senate. - 7 The Committee on Committees and Committee on Enrollment may report at any time - 8 except during a roll call or while a vote is being taken. - The Committee on Committees, in conference with committee chairmen, shall schedule a definite time and place for the meetings of each committee, and that schedule shall be posted in the Senate Chamber and published in the Legislative Record.
 A committee shall meet at the scheduled time and place, so long as business is pending before the committee.
 A committee chairman may recess a committee meeting on the chairman's own motion for a definite period of time, not to exceed fifteen minutes.

-The Chairman shall keep a record of the attendance of members at meetings, which record shall be filed with the Clerk.

-The Director of the Legislative Research Commission, under the direction of the Committee on Committees, shall assign a secretary to each committee and provide any professional, clerical or other employees required by any committee.
+Any member of a committee who is physically present in his or her Capitol Annex office may remotely participate in a committee meeting and vote on any measure pending before the committee by utilizing previously approved videoconference technology. - The Chairman shall keep a record of the attendance of members at meetings, which record shall be filed with the Clerk. - The Director of the Legislative Research Commission, under the direction of the Committee on Committees, shall assign a secretary to each committee and provide any professional, clerical or other employees required by any committee. - Rule 46.

-Rule 46.
 Committee Reports.
 Every Committee should report the disposition of every bill and resolution referred to it as promptly as possible.
-A standing committee may report a bill or resolution in the following manner:

-"With the expression of opinion that the same should pass," or,

-"With the expression of opinion that the same should pass, with the committee amendment attached thereto," or,
+A standing committee may report a bill or resolution in the following manner: - 26 "With the expression of opinion that the same should pass," or, - 27 "With the expression of opinion that the same should pass, with the committee amendment attached thereto," or,

-"With the expression of opinion that the same should pass, with the committee substitute attached thereto," or,
+2 "With the expression of opinion that the same should pass, with the committee substitute attached thereto," or,